skandyx/BotPYV4/README.md

     -   `ADX 15m` & `ATR % 15m`: The key indicators for the Dynamic Profile Selector.

 ### 📜 History
 -   **Purpose**: A dedicated page for reviewing and analyzing the performance of all completed trades.
+Includes a "Stratégie" column to compare the profitability of 🎯 vs. 🔥 setups.

 ### ⚙️ Settings
 -   **Purpose**: Allows for complete configuration of the bot's strategy, including enabling the "Dynamic Profile Selector" and setting its thresholds.